-On February 14, 2020, pursuant to powers delegated to it by the Board of Directors of the Company, the Compensation Committee approved, by written resolution, an increase of 594,758 ordinary shares to the number of ordinary shares available to be granted pursuant to the 2018 Plan, being just under 4% of the total number of the Company's ordinary shares outstanding shares on December 31, 2019, in accordance with the terms of the 2018 Plan.
+On February 14, 2020, pursuant to powers delegated to it by the Board of Directors of the Company, the Compensation Committee approved, by written resolution, an increase of 594,758 ordinary shares to the number of ordinary shares available to be granted pursuant to the 2018 Plan, being just under4% of the total number of the Company's ordinary shares outstanding on December 31, 2019, in accordance with the terms of the 2018 Plan.

-On June 10, 2020, at the Company's annual general meeting of shareholders, the shareholders approved and adopted an amended and restated 2018 Plan which, among other things includes an increase of 2,250,000 ordinary shares in the number of ordinary shares reserved for issuance under the 2018 Plan.
+On June 10, 2020, at the Company's annual general meeting of shareholders, the shareholders approved and adopted an amended and restated 2018 Plan which, among other things includes an increase of 2,250,000 ordinary shares to the number of ordinary shares reserved for issuance under the 2018 Plan.

-On June 23, 2021, at the Company's annual general meeting of shareholders, the shareholders approved and adopted an amended and restated 2018 Plan which, among other things includes an increase of 15,000,000 ordinary shares in the number of ordinary shares reserved for issuance under the 2018 Plan.
+On June 23, 2021, at the Company's annual general meeting of shareholders, the shareholders approved an amendment to the amended and restated 2018 Plan to increase by 15,000,000 ordinary shares the number of ordinary shares reserved for issuance under the amended and restated 2018 Plan.